The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: The effective running Hubble constant

 \section{The effective running Hubble constant}

-Following the definitions provided in ~\cite{krishnan2021, krishnan2022, schiavone2024}, we introduce the effective running Hubble constant $\mathcal{H}_0(z)$ as a measure of deviation from the standard $\Lambda$CDM model:
+Following the definitions provided in \citet{krishnan2021, krishnan2022, schiavone2024}, we introduce the effective running Hubble constant $\mathcal{H}_0(z)$ as a measure of deviation from the standard $\Lambda$CDM model:

-where $H(z)$ is the Hubble parameter of the modified $\Lambda$CDM model, and $E(z)^{\Lambda \text{CDM}}$ denotes the standard $\Lambda$CDM Hubble rate.
+where $H(z)$ is the Hubble parameter of the modified $\Lambda$CDM model, and $E(z)^{\Lambda \text{CDM}}$ denotes the standard $\Lambda$CDM Hubble rate parameter.
 Consequently, the effective running Hubble constant can be explicitly reformulated as:

-We emphasize that since this function measures the discrepancy between modified cosmologies and $\Lambda$CDM dynamics, the effective running Hubble constant reduces exactly to $\mathcal{H}_0(z)=H_0$ in the case of $\Lambda$CDM model.
-It is worth stressing how the theoretical definition of the effective running Hubble constant, we introduced above, naturally corresponds to what can be experimentally observed when we detect the value of $H_0$ in different redshift region.
+We emphasize that, since this function measures the discrepancy between modified cosmologies and $\Lambda$CDM dynamics, the effective running Hubble constant reduces exactly to $\mathcal{H}_0(z) \equiv H_0$ in the case of $\Lambda$CDM model.
+For a similar diagnostic tool of dark energy, see the DESI supporting paper of \citet{extended_desi} where they use $Om(z)\equiv \frac{h^2(z)-1}{(1+z)^3-1}$, with $h(z)=H(z)/H_0$ as defined in \citet{Omz_starobinsky}.
+In particular, it is a null test of the cosmological constant since the sign of $Om(z)-\Omega_{m0}$ clearly distinguish between cosmological constant (equal to $0$), quintessence ($>0$) or phantom ($<0$) scenarios. \\ It is worth stressing how the theoretical definition of the effective running Hubble constant naturally corresponds to what can be experimentally observed when we detect the value of $H_0$ in different redshift regions.
 In fact, if the $\Lambda$CDM-model is not properly representing the Universe dynamics, its implementation in data analysis of sources in distant cosmological sites, can not reproduce the same (constant) value of $H_0$, while a given distribution of scattered values has to be recognized.
-It is just this distribution of $H_0$-values that stands for the observational representation of the effective running Hubble constant and it should therefore be fitted via the theoretical expression in eq.\eqref{eq:H_0_z_2}.
+It is just this distribution of $H_0$ values that stands for the observational representation of the effective running Hubble constant and it should therefore be fitted via the theoretical expression in eq.\eqref{eq:H_0_z_2}.